influxdata/docs-v2/content/influxdb/clustered/install/optimize-cluster/optimize-querying.md

 The InfluxDB SQL implementation is a full-featured SQL query engine powered by [Apache DataFusion](https://datafusion.apache.org/).
-It benefits from a robust upstream community that is constantly improving the functionality and performance of the engine.
+It benefits from a robust upstream community that is constantly improving the features and performance of the engine.
 Some time series-specific queries (such as time-based aggregates) are more verbose in SQL than in InfluxQL, but they are still possible.